priyankasenapati/Priyanka_Module15_Statistics-and-R/README.md

 statistically different.

-Part 4 Design Your Own Study
+## Part 4 Design Your Own Study:
 Design a study that compares the performance of the MechaCar prototype vehicle to other comparable vehicles on the market.
 The following is a statistical study that can quantify how the MechaCar outperforms the competition.

-O Metrics you would think would be of interest to a consumer (cost, fuel efficiency, color options, etc.).
+- Metrics you would think would be of interest to a consumer (cost, fuel efficiency, color options, etc.).

 The metrics that would be of interest to a customer are Cost, Range, Electric or Gas or Hybrid,